Quorafind/Obsidian-Time-Counter-Releases/README.md

 # Obsidian Time Counter

-> This plugin is not OPEN SOURCE
+> This plugin is not OPEN SOURCE<br>
-> It has basic features for free, but you need to pay for advanced features.
+> It has basic features for free, but you need to pay for advanced features.<br>
-> If you ever buy me a coffee, you can get a free license.
+> If you ever buy me a coffee, you can get a free license.<br>
 > If you want to buy a license, please contact me by email: bonopengate@gmail.com

 ![img.png](img.png)